convexhull/swiggy6-coupon-cricbuzz/README.md

 ### Disclaimer

-Though it works perfect, this project was built hurriedly just for fun, so as the owner of the repo and his friends could order food at low prices ;)
+Though it works perfect, this project was built for fun so as the owner of the repo and his friends could order food at low prices ;)
+Thus it hasn't been tested for robustness.

-Feel free to contact me for any error(s) or improvement(s) you wanna suggest/point-out.
+Feel free to contact me for any error(s) or improvement(s) you wanna point out/suggest.